fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 # Adding Hosts To Fleet

 Kolide Fleet is powered by the open source osquery tool.
 To connect a host to Kolide Fleet, you have two general options.
 You can install the osquery binaries on your hosts via the packages distributed at https://osquery.io/downloads or you can use the [Kolide Osquery Launcher](https://github.com/kolide/launcher).
-The Launcher is a light wrapper that aims to make running and deploying osquery easier by adding a few features and minimizing the configuration infterace.
+The Launcher is a light wrapper that aims to make running and deploying osquery easier by adding a few features and minimizing the configuration interface.
 Some features of The Launcher are:

 - Secure autoupdates to the latest stable osqueryd
 - Remote communication via a strongly-typed, versioned, modern gRPC server API